 - The first tip that students can follow is to gather information about the equivalent weight of the reacting substance or the solute.
-Look up the textbook or reference books to learn about the molecular weight and the valence.
+Look up the textbook or reference books to learn about molecular weight and valence.

 - The second step involves calculating the no. of gram equivalent of solute.

 - Students should remember that the volume is to be calculated in litres.